Koortzjg/rugby/README.md

 # Rugby

-Using `GitHub` `Actions` to update my rugby data daily.
+Using `GitHub` `Actions` to update my rugby data weekly.
 This action will run at 06:29 UTC on Mondays.